 SCHEDULING: When scheduling your next appointment, your provider’s office will help determine if your visit would be best facilitated through a virtual telemedicine visit, or in-person at one of our offices.
 We have expanded the use of telemedicine and most patients find them to be a convenient and efficient way to see their own provider and get the necessary personal care they are seeking.
 Please contact your Memorial Healthcare provider to schedule your next appointment.

 COVID-19 SCREENING: At the time of scheduling, all patients will be asked a series of screening questions to determine your risk for COVID-19.
-This screen allows our providers and staff to better prepare for your arrival and to meet your specific needs.
+This screening allows our providers and staff to better prepare for your arrival and to meet your specific needs.

 LABORATORY/DIAGNOSTIC IMAGING WAIT TIMES: With the increase in services, our laboratories and diagnostic imaging locations have seen exceptionally high volumes.
 Please consider visiting one of our satellite offices for faster service.
 Appointments are highly encouraged for needs whenever possible.
 This helps us ensure you can be seen in a timely manner and that we can better manage social distancing within our facilities.